Amlodipine

 • Amlostin

-Different manufacturers may have different product names, but all formulations contain amlodipine as the primary active ingredient.
-Patients should verify the ingredients on the medication label to avoid duplicate therapy.
+Different pharmaceutical companies may have different commercial names, but all formulations contain amlodipine as the active ingredient.
+Patients should verify the ingredients on the medication label to avoid duplicate dosing.

 Drug Classification

-Amlodipine is classified as a "dihydropyridine calcium channel blocker," characterized by its selective action on vascular smooth muscle, with minimal effects on cardiac contractility.
-Compared to other classes of calcium channel blockers, amlodipine has a more pronounced effect on peripheral vascular dilation, making it more advantageous for treating hypertension.
+Amlodipine is classified as a "dihydropyridine calcium channel blocker."
+This class of drugs selectively acts on vascular smooth muscle with minimal impact on cardiac contractility.
+Compared to other calcium channel blockers, amlodipine has a more pronounced vasodilatory effect on peripheral vessels, making it advantageous in hypertension treatment.

-This classification also determines its priority in treating specific symptoms; for example, in patients with peripheral vascular obstruction, amlodipine may be safer than non-dihydropyridine medications.
-However, a physician must evaluate the overall health status of the patient before use.
+This classification also influences its use in treating specific symptoms.
+For example, in patients with peripheral vascular obstruction, amlodipine may be safer than non-dihydropyridine drugs.
+However, its use should still be evaluated by a physician based on the patient's overall health condition.

 Indications

-Amlodipine is primarily used to treat "primary hypertension," which is persistent hypertension of unknown origin.
-For patients with poor blood pressure control, this medication can be used alone or in combination with other antihypertensive agents (such as diuretics or beta-blockers) to enhance effectiveness.
-Additionally, amlodipine is also indicated for the treatment of stable angina, as it can reduce myocardial oxygen demand and increase blood supply to the heart.
+Amlodipine is primarily used to treat "primary hypertension," which is persistent high blood pressure of unknown cause.
+For patients with poorly controlled blood pressure, it can be used alone or in combination with other antihypertensive agents (such as diuretics or β-blockers) to enhance efficacy.
+Additionally, amlodipine is suitable for the treatment of stable angina, reducing myocardial oxygen demand and increasing coronary blood flow.

-In certain clinical guidelines, amlodipine is recommended as one of the first-choice medications for hypertension treatment, particularly suitable for patients with concomitant diabetes or peripheral artery disease.
-However, specific medication decisions should be adjusted based on factors such as patient age, liver and kidney function, and concomitant medications.
+In some clinical guidelines, amlodipine is recommended as a first-choice medication for hypertension, especially in patients with diabetes or peripheral artery disease.
+However, specific medication decisions should be tailored according to age, liver and kidney function, and concomitant medications.

 Common Side Effects